SmitUdani/Image-Deleter-App/README.md

-# Image-Deleter-App
+# Image Manager App
-Delete Images with Swipe
+Delete Images with Left Swipe and keep it with Right Swipe